nicoencarnacion/resources/WORKFLOW.md

 - Avoid using phone templates.
 Stick to artboards.
 The output is easier to use in prototyping apps such as Invision.
 - As much as possible, make all icons(not font icons) and images exportable in Sketch so that it will be easier to export assets in Zeplin.

-## Frontend Coding Workflow
+## Frontend Coding Tips
 - Make it a habit to use a different *default* browser everyday.
 Do not stick to one browser.
 - Always check your work using your browser's responsive design mode.
+- Firefox also has **Reader View**.
+Use it for viewing pages with very long articles just to check if your heading hierarchy is okay.
 - Always check your work using your mobile phone.
+When working on Rails Projects, use `rails s -b 0.0.0.0` instead of `rails s` so that you can view your project using your mobile devices.
 - Safari is the new IE. Use Safari more often.
-- When working on Rails Projects, use `rails s -b 0.0.0.0` instead of `rails s` so that you can view your project using your mobile devices.